salesforce/policy_sentry/docs/user-guide/querying-the-database.rst

                                       block.
       --fmt [yaml|json]               Format output as YAML or JSON.
 Defaults to "yaml"
+      --quiet             Set the logging level to WARNING instead of INFO.
       --help                          Show this message and exit.

 * arn-table